 General Tab Catalog Settings

 This tab gives you information about your catalog such as where it is actually located, when it was last back up and optimized and how big the file is on your hard drive.

 The bottom part is “Backup”, and how you want Lightroom to handle reminding you to back up the catalog.
 I usually leave it set on “Every time Lightroom exits” which means that when I quit or exit the program it will ask me if I want to back up now.
 I can choose to run it or skip it and do it later.
 I will usually run it when I’m done for the day and walking away from the computer.
 Generally I skip it if I’m opening another catalog or still working on my computer and need the memory.

-Backing up the catalog is NOT backing up your actual images
+Important Note: Backing up the catalog is NOT backing up your actual images

-***IMPORTANT: when you back up your catalog you need to make note of two things. #1 it’s very important to save the backup on a different drive than the original!
+When you back up your catalog you need to make note of two things. #1 it’s very important to save the backup on a different drive than the original!
 If your computer crashes you lose both, not good. #2 understand that backing up the catalog is NOT backing up your actual images or image files!!!!

 I can’t stress this enough as I see many new Lightroom users make this mistake and assume it IS backing up your images.
 Then a hard drive crashes and they have a catalog full of recipes (that’s what Lightroom stores, all the recipes of how you want your images processed and flagged) but NO images.

 Having said all that, if you regularly back up your computer to another drive or online backup system you may not need to do catalog backups.
 But call me paranoid, I do them both anyway.
 No one ever said they had a problem from too many back ups, most problems come from not enough, or current ones.